Below you’ll find most of the questions (and their answers) that we have encountered from parents.

 – $95. $35 is a one-off fee to cover part of personalised uniform items such as name tags, and $60 covers the first Term’s fees.
 Cadets receive a uniform to use while they remain a member of 29 Squadron.
 As long as this uniform is looked after, there is no fee as long as it is returned in the same condition (allowing for reasonable wear) when the Cadet leaves.
 Socks and plain black laced leather shoes that can be polished are expected to be provided by the cadet.
 In cases of hardship, please contact the unit for further assistance.

-Will my child be handed a gun?
+Will my child be handed a rifle?

-– Cadet forces use guns in two situations: During ceremonial duties such as Anzac Day when the weapons are for show and are unable to be fired, and as part of target shooting on a Police- and NZDF-certified shooting range.
+– Cadet forces use rifle in two situations: During ceremonial duties such as Anzac Day when the weapons are for show and are unable to be fired, and as part of target shooting on a Police- and NZDF-certified shooting range.
 Before a cadet is allowed to fire a rifle, they undergo strict weapons-handling and safety training.
 Cadets from families that object to firearms safety training can still fully participate in all other cadet training and activities and are not stigmatised in any way.

 Will they go flying?